 All of these names are often used interchangeably for procedures done by Plastic Surgeons.
 The second and third may be used to specifically indicate surgeries not paid for by insurance.

 Plastic Surgery is performed by surgeons who have spent at minimum six years of residency (post medical school) training in care of patients and performing a wide variety of surgical procedures.
 Some specific surgeries of the head and neck may also be done by Oral & Maxillofacial or Otolaryngology surgeons.
 Surgery of the hand may be done by Plastic Surgeons, Orthopedic or General surgeons.

 This will vary depending on the surgery that is best for you.
 For example, a “tummy tuck” cost will be different for different patients depending on the amount of work that is required.
 In order to give you a realistic quote, your surgeon needs to be able to speak with and examine you to have an understanding of your particular needs.
 Schedule a consultation with Dr. Scott to get started.

 Do you offer financing?

-Our practice is owned by Hendricks Regional Health.
-We do not currently offer financing for cosmetic procedures, but our billing department is always willing to work with our patients to help them formulate a plan for payment.
+Our practice is owned by Hendricks Regional Health and we offer Care Credit as an option to finance cosmetic/non-insurance services.
+For clients who have other financial questions, our billing department is always willing to work with our patients to help them formulate a plan for payment.
 Visit this page for information on Hendricks Regional Health’s financial assistance program.

 Is cosmetic surgery real surgery?